 HOW LONG DOES MICROBLADING LAST?

 Microblading is a semi-permanent procedure that generally lasts 12 to 18 months.
 Initially the color will appear much more vibrant or darker compared to when it is healed.
 When the pigment heals it is a lot softer and more natural looking.
 Since the pigment is semi-permanent, you will need to have it touched up around a year.
 It's also important to protect your microbladed eyebrows from the sun and wear an SPF to prevent premature fading of the pigment.
 Clients' eyebrows who have oily skin typically fade faster.

 Microblading is a two step process.
-A second appointment, or touch-up session, is required to make the finishing touches, shape and color adjustments, and to add more layers of hair strokes.
+A second appointment, or touch-up session, is required to make the finishing touches, shape and color adjustments, and to add more hair strokes.
 Everyone's skin heals differently, so the second appointment is required to make the appropriate adjustments.
-Your brows aren't finished until the touch-up appointment.
+Your brows aren't considered finished until the touch-up appointment.

-If you have botox please wait at least 2-3 weeks before getting microbladed.
+Yes, however if you have botox please wait at least 2-3 weeks before getting microbladed.
 Also please refrain from any sort of laser treatments or chemical peels 4-6 weeks before being microbladed.

 I'M NOT SURE WHICH TYPE OF MICROBLADING APPOINTMENT TO BOOK?